Alina-K-R/Heart_Disease_Classification/README.md

 The aim of the project is to predict the occurence of coronary heart disease in patients by building a classification model.

-A possible use case would be screening for and identifying high-risk patients.
+A possible use case of such a model would be screening for and identifying high-risk patients.
 The target audience who the project is aimed for could be general practioners and cardiologists.
 They would need to perform cardiac examinations and the results would be fed into the algorithm.
 A first screening could be performed on cheaper parameters, such as age, cholesterol levels, blood pressure, blood sugar and a resting ECG in order to avoid examinations in healthy patients with low risk.
-If the patient is screened / classified positive by the algorithm for heart disease, the following consequences could be drawn in an attempt to reduce risk of complications such as a myocardial infarction: prescribing or changing medication, regular check-ups, reducing risk factors or peforming coronary angiography with possible stent implantation.
+If the patient was screened / classified positive by the algorithm for heart disease, the following consequences could be drawn in an attempt to reduce risk of complications such as a myocardial infarction: prescribing or changing medication, regular check-ups, reducing risk factors or peforming coronary angiography with possible stent implantation.
 Apart from the ethical perspective of preventing or reducing the risk of disease, this use case could also be of interest for health insurance companies regarding cost-effectiveness: Would it be more cost-efficient to pay extra cardiac examinations for screening than paying for rehabilitation and disability if the screening is not performed?

 The dataset originates from the UCI Machine Learning Repository: Heart Disease Data Set, July 1988 (http://archive.ics.uci.edu/ml/datasets/Heart+Disease).

 A number of classification models were built in Python.
 A k-Nearest-Neighbors model yielded the best results with an accuracy of 85% and sensitivity of 88%.

+Please note that this model is not intended for actual medical use in practice.

 <br>